What is registrant contact verification (contact validation) and how will it be used?

-For general information about e-mail customization (also called "white labeling" or "personalization"), our blog post is a must-read!
+For general information about e-mail customization (also called "white labeling" or "personalization"), Openprovider's blog post is a must-read!

-You can customize the e-mails that Openprovider sends to the end user: you can use your own data in the following data fields; this functionality is multi-language and works based on tags, allowing you to create different templates for different (groups of) customers.
+Resellers can customize the e-mails that Openprovider sends to the end user: Resellers can use their own data in the following data fields; this functionality is multi-language and works based on tags, allowing resellers to create different templates for different (groups of) customers.

 - company name